s-ritwik/AE322-term-paper/README.md

 This repository contains the term report for AE322, focused on the development and analysis of a UAV control system using Simulink and MATLAB.

-- `AE322_report.pdf`: This file contains the main Simulink model for the UAV control system.
+- `AE322_report.pdf`: This file contains the main report.
 ## Contents:

 - The main Simulink UAV control system code